junj1ehx/CS-lol/README.md

 # Need help?

-if you want to explore more or need some help, feel free to send your request via email to jhxu dotto acm.org
+if you want to explore more or need some help, feel free to send your request via email to jhxu dotto acm.org or DM me in twitter